UK - In flight

 You may choose to start the day on an optional excursion to Inle Lake’s morning market (on Full Moon and Dark Moon days, the market does not open).
 The market has a five-day rotation around the lake’s villages for lake inhabitants and surrounding hill tribes to sell and trade their wares.
 On our journey to Heho Airport, we take time to explore the local crafts of Inle Lake, the weaving village of Inpawkhone and a cheroot factory, where the typical Burmese cigars are made by hand.
 Upon arrival in Yangon, we transfer to the Parkroyal Yangon Hotel (4T) or Chatrium Hotel Royal Lake (4T) and enjoy a farewell dinner this evening.

-This morning, we visit Bogyoke Market (subject to opening times), where you can browse through the wide selection of handicrafts and other goods, before we transfer to Yangon Airport for a scheduled Singapore Airlines or Thai Airways flight to London via Singapore or Bangkok.
+This morning, we visit Bogyoke Market (subject to opening times), where you can browse through the wide selection of handicrafts and other goods, before we transfer to Yangon Airport for your return flight to the UK.

 Upon arrival your Titan vehicle will be waiting for the journey home.